ZEEL2701/MCP-PostgreSQL-Assitant/README.md

 ## Features

 - Connect to any PostgreSQL database
-- Choose between Groq and OpenAI as your LLM provider
+- Choose between Groq, OpenAI, or Gemini as your LLM provider
 - Automatically analyze database schema
 - Generate intelligent questions based on your database structure
 - Execute SQL queries through natural language